 What Makes Storytelling in Sales So Powerful?

-Study after study shows that people are more receptive to stories than almost any other type of communication.
-Our brains are designed not only to crave stories, but to remember them, and pass on meaningful ones to others.
+Storytelling as a sales strategy?
+Believe it or not, study after study shows that people are more receptive to stories than almost any other type of communication.
+Our brains are designed not only to crave stories but to remember them and pass on meaningful ones to others.
 That’s why incorporating storytelling into your sales pitch is so effective.

 - Using Stories to Demonstrate Value